zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 >I would too, Bob.

 #### Centralized  Version Control Systems (CVCS)
-Next came Centralized Version Control Systems (CVCS).
-CVCS improved upon the process enough that they were the industry standard through the 90s up until Git was released[^cvcs].
+Next came [Centralized Version Control Systems](https://en.wikipedia.org/wiki/Perforce) (CVCS).
+CVCS improved upon the process enough that they were the industry standard through the 90s up until Git was released.

 Unlike VCS, CVCS stored the codebase in a single place, not on individual computers.
 Whoever needed to work on something would check out that file to work on it; similar to checking out a book from a library.
 The problem, what happens if the place with your codebase burns down, or the library floods?

 > Meet Kat.
 She's a programmer from 2003.

 > Co-worker: "Hey, Kat, did you hear there was a massive hail storm in Aurora, Nebraska.
-They recorded 7-inch diameter hail[^hail]!
+They recorded 7-inch diameter [hail](https://en.wikipedia.org/wiki/List_of_costly_or_deadly_hailstorms#North_America)!
 Isn't that where we have the computer that holds all of our code?"

 >Kat: "I quit."

 >I would too, Kat.

 #### Distributed Version Control System (DVCS)
 The third times a charm.
-Building off of VCS and CVCS, developers created Distributed Version Control Systems (DVCS).  **Git is a DVCS**[^DVCS].
+Building off of VCS and CVCS, developers created [Distributed Version Control Systems](https://en.wikipedia.org/wiki/Distributed_version_control) (DVCS).  **Git is a DVCS**.

 In DVCS, programmers check out a fully mirrored version of the codebase.
 If this were a library, instead of checking out a book, you'd be checking out a mirrored image of the library, the book included.
 Thus, if the library burned to the ground, anyone who checked out a mirrored version of the library could restore it with their version.